phoenix-254/ILoveZappos/README.md

    - It also allows to delete or update previsouly set alerts.
    - A background service runs every hour that makes API request to get the current price and takes action based on the response received.
    - API Url : https://www.bitstamp.net/api/v2/ticker_hour/btcusd/
-4. Settings:
-   - Allows the user to switch between light and dark mode.
-   - Small description about the app and version info.

 ## License